 460 tonnes of corrugated cardboard (for outer cases

 Overall, we have reduced our use of packaging film by 11% since 2007.

 All our manufacturing sites are now zero waste to landfill.
 This has involved a complex jigsaw of different initiatives, including one to find outlets for previously non-recyclable salt waste from the production process.

 At our baked snacks factory in Tanfield, County Durham, we complete some snacks by sprinkling salt from high above the production line.
 The height is necessary to make sure that only the right amount of salt is left on the snacks.

 However this also means that quite a high percentage of the salt falls through the line process.
 This used to be waste material, but the team at Tanfield have found ways to recycle the excess salt by selling it for re-use.
 The applications for this have included turning the waste salt into road grit and salt lick for cattle.

 We have been steadily reducing the volume of water used by our sites in production.

-For instance, we have installed a water treatment plant at Teesside, the factory which uses most water since it is where raw potatoes are processed for crisp manufacture.
+Teesside is our heaviest user of water since it is where raw potatoes are processed for crisp manufacture.
 Here we installed a water treatment plant which now recycles more than half a million cubic metres of water a year.
-We have also begun a three-year 'trickle irrigation' project at one of our supplying potato farms, with the aim of reducing water use by about 40% during growing as well as increasing yield.
+We have also begun a 'trickle irrigation' project at one of our supplying potato farms, with the aim of reducing water use by about 40% during growing as well as increasing yield.